Winger (band)

-Winger was an American hard rock band formed in New York City in 1987.
-Winger gained popularity during the late 1980s and early 1990s with two platinum albums, Winger and In the Heart of the Young, along with charting singles "Seventeen", "Headed for a Heartbreak" and "Miles Away".
+Winger is an American rock band formed in New York City, New York, in 1987.
+Winger gained popularity during the late 1980s and early 1990s with two platinum albums, Winger (1988) and In the Heart of the Young (1990), along with charting singles "Seventeen", "Headed for a Heartbreak" and "Miles Away".
 In 1990, the band was nominated for an American Music Award for "Best New Heavy Metal Band".
 As the music scene changed in the early to mid-1990s due to the popularity of grunge, their success faded following their third release, 1993's Pull.
 Winger disbanded less than a year later in 1994.

 In 2001, Winger reunited and conducted several successful tours.
 In 2006, the band's 1993 touring lineup (minus Paul Taylor but including John Roth) reunited to record the band's first studio album in over 13 years, IV, and toured in support of the album into 2008.
 In 2009, the band released their fifth album, Karma, followed by Better Days Comin' in 2014.
 Their most recent album, Seven, was released in 2023.
-Following a farewell tour in 2025, the band retired.

 History

 1980: Early use of the name Winger

 The first release under the name Winger was a Denver Rainbow Music Hall live recording of the song "Wizard of the Key" on the KAZY Thunder on the Mountain compilation in 1980.
 The lineup featured brothers Kip, Nate, and Paul Winger and their friend Peter Fletcher (later a member of L.A.'s Pigmy Love Circus).
-Members Paul Taylor and Kip Winger met while recording and touring for Alice Cooper.
+Members Paul Taylor and Kip Winger met while recording and touring for Alice Cooper, and Kip met Reb Beach in New York in 1985.
+A year later Kip Winger connected with Rod Morgenstein, long-time drummer for the Dixie Dregs.